earlruby/git-tools/README.md

 That will wipe out any local changes you made and replace them with a copy from Github.

-If you have a development branch that has conflicts due to changes in the master branch first rebase your code against the current master branch:
+If you have a development branch that has conflicts due to changes in the main branch first rebase your code against the current main branch:

 ```
-rebase-branch $branchname $master
+rebase-branch $branchname $main
 ```

 At this point you'll get a warning that there are merge conflicts.
 Use `git status` to find out